Leica S2 versus Nikon D800E

 - More modern: Reflects 3 years and 4 months of technical progress since the S2 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D800 is the clear winner of the contest (9 : 2 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the count of individual advantages (bullet points above) is taken as a guide, the D800 is the clear winner of the contest (9 : 2 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the S2 and the D800 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is where reviews by experts come in.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+This is why hands-on reviews by experts are important.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Leica S2 (⇒ rgt)||-||-||-||-||-||2008||22,995||discont.||check|